Ghost119/Rest-API-Demo/README.md

   - "/cars" : Get all the cars in the car repo.
   - "/cars/{cid}" : Get the car with car ID equal to cid.
 - **Post:**
-  - "/cars" : Save the car object in resquest body in car repo.
+  - "/cars" : Save the car object in the request body in car repo.
 - **Put:**
-  - "/cars/{cid}" : Update the car with car ID equal to cid if it exists.
+  - "/cars/{cid}" : Update the car with car ID equal to cid, if it exists.
 - **Delete:**
-  - "/cars/{cid}" : Delete the car with car ID equal to cid if it exists.
+  - "/cars/{cid}" : Delete the car with car ID equal to cid, if it exists.

 ### Tools/Frameworks/Libraries used: